Jack C. Taylor: Career

 After the war, he returned to St. Louis and started a delivery service company.
+His clients were big department stores and he picked up packages and delivered them to their customers.
 In 1948, he took a job at the Lindburg Cadillac dealership where he eventually became a sales manager.
 In 1957, he started a car leasing business at the dealership in partnership with his employer, Arthur R. Lindburg, which required that he take a 50 percent pay cut and put up $25,000 for a 25% interest in the business.
 Targeting people whose cars were in the shop, the Executive Leasing Company began operation with a total of seven cars.

 In 1969, Taylor expanded outside St. Louis and changed the name of the company to Enterprise, after the USS Enterprise aircraft carrier upon which he had served in World War II.
 Unlike his competitors, who focused on business rentals at airports, Taylor concentrated on the hometown market offering home pickup services which led to Enterprise's "We'll Pick You Up" slogan.
 By 1980, the rental fleet had grown to 6,000 cars.
 In 1989, the fleet had grown to 50,000 and he changed the name of the company to Enterprise Rent-A-Car.
 By 1992, Enterprise surpassed $1 billion in revenues and by 1995, it reached $2 billion in revenues.
 In 2007, Enterprise purchased National Car Rental and Alamo Rent-A-Car.
 The current executive chairman is Taylor's son, Andrew C. Taylor.

 Taylor's business credo was: "Take care of your customers and employees first, and profits will follow."

 His grand daughter, Chrissy Taylor, is now the CEO of the company.